 A self-professed “news and political junkie,” Craig served as Alan Khazei’s Policy Director during his 2009 US Senate race and Vice Chair of his 2020 Congressional campaign and was a founding member of United for Democracy.
 Craig also worked to cure rejected mail-in ballots in Wisconsin and GOTV operations in Maine in October and November 2020 and in the US Senate run-off election in January 2021.

 A graduate of West Virginia University, Craig served as Student Body President, was named WVU’s 19th Rhode Scholar, and earned a bachelor’s degree in political science in 1980.
-He also received a master’s degree in politics, economics and philosophy from Oxford University and a master’s of business administration from the University of Chicago in 1984.
+He also received a master’s degree in politics, economics, and philosophy from Oxford University and a master’s in business administration from the University of Chicago in 1984.

 Craig was named Marketer of the Year and has been featured in three HBS Case Studies.
-He has published numerous articles on loyalty, entrepreneurial success and leadership and blogs at CollaborationEvangelist.com.
-Craig’s has to adult children.
-He is an active snowboarder, tennis player and cyclist and raises money for Pediatric Brain Cancer by riding in the Pan Mass Challenge every August and for Afghan War Widows in Beyond the Bike, a 260 mile ride from Ground Zero to Needham, Massachusetts.
+He has published numerous articles on loyalty, entrepreneurial success, and leadership and blogs at CollaborationEvangelist.com.
+Craig has two adult children.
+He is an active snowboarder, tennis player, and cyclist and raises money for Pediatric Brain Cancer by riding in the Pan Mass Challenge every August and for Afghan War Widows in Beyond the Bike, a 260-mile ride from Ground Zero to Needham, Massachusetts.